How and why was Wrangell-St. Elias National Park & Preserve made?

 What are public use cabins?
 Who can use them?

 Currently, there are 14 public-use cabins located within Wrangell-St. Elias.
 Most of these cabins were old mining, trapping, or hunting cabins that are located on public land and have been restored by the National Park Service.
 These are remote locations and require hikers/campers to make appropriate plans.
 Many of these cabins are accessible only by aircraft.
-Some cabins require reservations.
+Some cabins require reservations but most are available on a first-come, first-served basis.

 Many Alaskans live off the land, relying on fish, wildlife and other wild resources.
 Alaska Natives have used these resources for food, shelter, clothing, transportation, handicrafts and trade for thousands of years.
 Other residents living in rural Alaska depend on local harvests as reliable and economic food sources.
 When Congress passed the Alaska National Interest Lands Conservation Act (ANILCA) in 1980, which established Wrangell-St. Elias National Park and Preserve, it recognized the important connection between local rural subsistence users and the land in allowing for a continued opportunity for a subsistence lifestyle by rural Alaska residents.
 As long as resources and their habitats are maintained in a natural and healthy state, traditional subsistence hunting, trapping and fishing are allowed in the park and preserve.